-Below you’ll find some frequently asked questions about our torus and our partner tours.
+Below you’ll find some frequently asked questions about our tours and our partner tours.
 If you can’t find your answer here you can also try shooting us an e-mail and we’ll be in touch as soon as possible.
 But do read through these first because your answer might just be here.

 Questions about our tours